-Since 2015/16, we have listened to children, young people and their families to better understand their experiences and help us decide what changes are needed:
+Since 2016, we have listened to children, young people and their families to better understand their experiences and help us decide what changes are needed:

-From our surveys, we now have a better understanding of patient and carer experiences, which can help us make decisions about our services.
-Our surveys are available on paper, on websites and on social media.
+- We worked with children and young people to design our branding and our website.
+Together we will agree what information the website should contain and how it will be displayed.
+In 2019, we will develop the website further, based on ideas from our stakeholders. - We understand it can be an anxious time before a CAMHS appointment, not knowing what to expect.
+So, we are working with children and young people to make videos of our main venues, which people can look at before they visit.
+There are also several opportunities coming up for children and young people to create content for the website. - From our surveys, we now have a better understanding of patient and carer experiences, which can help us make decisions about our services.
+Our surveys are available on paper, on websites and on social media. - Our work to grow the national 'Time to Change' anti-stigma campaign continues.

-time to change

-let's end mental health discrimination

-Our work to grow the national 'Time to Change' anti-stigma campaign continues.
 We will run training sessions across Lancashire and South Cumbria.
 We also raised awareness of Time to Talk Day which encourages people to have conversations about mental health.